ellockie/lp-country-facts-4-db/README.md

 In case of a failing API, there will be a simple message displayed.

-There is a suite of 12, mostly "sanity check" tests.
+There is a suite of 16 tests.

 The `css / less` rules naming mostly followed the `BEM` recommendations, and the structure was kept as flat as possible, to be also aligned with these suggestions.